sudorook/timed-backgrounds/README.md

 This is a set of timed backgrounds that change during the day.
-The time transitions are calculated by using the Google Maps API to get the latitude and longitude of the user's time zone, which is then used to query the sunrise-sunset.org API to get current times for sunrise/sunset.
+The time transitions are calculated by using the Google Maps API to get the latitude and longitude of the user's time zone, which are then used to query the sunrise-sunset.org API to get current times for sunrise/sunset.

 Only tested on Cinnamon and GNOME desktop environments, but will work with any